+9.1.9.4.
 Habitat Acquisition and Protection.
-To provide for the acquisition and perpetual protection and management of 2,036.61143.87 acres of Habitat Management (HM) lands, the Permittee shall:
+Tolf the Permittee elects to provide for the acquisition, perpetual protection, and perpetual protection and management of 2,143.87 acres of Habitat Management (HM) lands, to complete mitigation obligations, then the Permittee shall: